RoryGeum/nami-site/pages/work.md

 ---
 title: Work
-subtitle: This is where you can describe your skills and talk about projects you've worked on
+subtitle: What I can do.
 date: 2021-03-15T06:33:06.713Z
 permalink: /work/index.html
 eleventyNavigation: